soedinglab/mockinbird/doc/source/getting_started.rst

 Inspecting the results
 ----------------------

-Once the pipeline finished successfully, it's time to inspect the results.
+Once the pipeline finished successfully, it is time to inspect the results.

 Checking reads and mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^